poole/hyde/software.md

 * Under _Installers_, click the link for the _Mac OS X 10.6+ (64-bit)_ installer to download it.
 * Double-click the downloaded `.dmg` file, then open the RStudio folder that appears on your desktop.
 Drag the RStudio icon into the Applications folder.
 * Once everything is installed, launch RStudio and make sure there are no error messages.

+### SCCA employees

+SCCA employees cannot connect to Marconi, the main wireless network at Fred Hutch, and must use the Fred Hutch Guest network.
+When combined with The configuration of SCCA laptops and required remote logins, this makes it very difficult to interact with the course materials.
+We recommend using a personal computer for this course.
+If one is not available, please contact your instructor to arrange use of one of the laptops located in the Coop Lab.